marcus13371337/angular-aot-fixer/README.md

 Don't worry.
 Run this script and your application will soon compile!

 # Usage
 0. Make sure to have your project backed up before using this script.
-This script also assumes that your components and your templates has the same file name (except the file endings). **Use at own risk**.
+This script assumes that your components and your templates has the same file name (except the file endings which should be **.ts** and **.html** respectively). **Use at own risk**.
 1. Try to compile your program.
 Copy the error-messages and paste them in the **log.txt** file.
 *Example*:
 ```